Skip to main content

 The application can be found here.

-Before you apply, please read the guidelines and related materials to make sure you understand all the relevant requirements.
+Before you apply, please read the Program Guidelines and related materials to make sure you understand all the relevant requirements.

-The Office of Sport will conduct regular assessments and make recommendations for funding during the Program timeline, until 23 February 2024 or when the funding allocation is exhausted.
-The Office of Sport will strive to notify you within two months of your submission.
+The Office of Sport will conduct regular assessments and make recommendations for funding during the Program timeline, until 27 November 2024 or when the funding allocation is exhausted.
+The Office of Sport will strive to notify you within two months of the Program closing.

-Your application will be unsuccessful if you are ineligible to apply or if the funds from the current round have been exhausted at the time your application is assessed.
+Your application will be unsuccessful if you are ineligible to apply or if the funds from the current round have been exhausted before you submitted your application.
 If your application does not meet the eligibility criteria you will be notified that your application was ineligible.

 Successful applicants will need to enter into a contract with their chosen service provider to purchase the Automated External Defibrillator (AED) package.
 A copy of the contract must be provided to the Office of Sport at acquittal.

-Grants must be claimed within 2 weeks of being notified your grant application was successful and completed and acquitted by 31 October 2024.
+Grants must be claimed within two weeks of being notified your grant application was successful.

-No. The purpose of the Expression of Interest form was to receive direct notification when the 2023/24 round opened.
-Applicants who submitted an Expression of Interest have been informed of the launch for the 2023/24 Round, including advice regarding the new eligibility criteria.
-Should they seek to apply for a grant, they will be subject to the same criteria as all other applicants.
+No. The purpose of the Expression of Interest form was to receive direct notification when the 2024-25 round opened.
+Applicants who submitted an Expression of Interest have been informed of the launch for the 2024-25 round, including advice regarding the new eligibility criteria.
+Should they seek to apply for a grant, they will be subject to the same criteria as all other applicants

 Eligibility